 Wood shingles are a natural and aesthetically warm choice that are typically made from cedar or pine giving great rustic vibes to a home.

-Derived from a renewable resource, they are a eco-friendly and sustainable choice that when properly maintained can last anywhere from 20 - 50 years.
+Derived from a renewable resource, they are an eco-friendly and sustainable choice that, when properly maintained, can last anywhere from 20 to 50 years.
+They are a great insulator and are resistant to most types of weather, especially when treated with preservatives.

 This type of roofing requires maintenance, however, with regular cleaning and treatment to preserve its lifespan.
 Some areas in Australia may also have restrictions on the use of wood shingles due to the potential fire risk involved, although this can be mitigated somewhat with treatments.